Biggest post-draft concerns for every NFL team

 Turn Deshaun Watson into the next Dak Prescott.

-Not an apples::apples comparison, of course, since Prescott was a fourth-round pick and Watson is a decorated national champion the Texans traded up to get in the first round.
+Not an apples to apples comparison, of course, since Prescott was a fourth-round pick and Watson is a decorated national champion the Texans traded up to get in the first round.
 But no one would have thought Prescott was ready to start for the Cowboys as a rookie last year, and he went 13-3 and to the Pro Bowl.
 The Texans could sit Watson behind Tom Savage until he's ready.
 They could start Watson right away.
 They could yo-yo back and forth between quarterbacks all year, as Bill O'Brien for some reason likes to do.
 But if Watson is ready to silence his doubters right away, the Texans have the team around him to do something special.
 Just like Dallas had last season, even though we didn't know it.

 Full draft class | Unanswered question: Who will start at right tackle?